DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - **Differential backup**: changes since the last full backup
             - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
             - unlike full and incremental backups, the differential backup process does not change the archive bit
+            - Differential backups involve always storing copies of all files modified since the most recent full backup, regardless of any incremental or differential backups created during the intervening time period.
         - the most important difference between incremental and differential backups is the time needed to restore data in the event of an emergency
         - A differential backup would back up all data modified since the last full backup, which could be a substantial amount.
-            - a combination of full and differential backups will require only two backups to be restored: the most recent full backup and the most recent differential backup
+            - 🔥a combination of full and differential backups will require only two backups to be restored: the most recent full backup and the most recent differential backup.
-            - a combination of full backups with incremental backups will require restoration of the most recent full backups as well as all incremental backups performed since that full backup
+            - 🔥a combination of full backups with incremental backups will require restoration of the most recent full backups as well as all incremental backups performed since that full backup, which can make the number of backups and the number of required restorations large.
             - differential backups don’t take as long to restore, but they take longer to create than incremental
     - Backup storage best practices include keeping copies of the media in at least one offsite location to provide redundancy should the primary location be unavailable, incapacitated, or destroyed; common strategy is to store backups in a cloud service that is itself geographically redundant
     - Two commmon backup strategies: